 Etsuko Kameoka specialises in EU competition law, with a particular emphasis on cartel investigations, distribution agreements, licensing negotiations, merger control proceedings and abuses of dominance involving Japanese clients.
 Etsuko also creates competition compliance programmes for companies and conducts training sessions.

-She regularly speaks at legal conferences in Europe and Japan.
-She also advises governments and public organisations on EU competition issues.
+Etsuko also advises governments and public organisations on competition policy.

 Japanese, English, French

 - College of Europe, Belgium, Post-Graduate Studies in European Legal Studies, 2001